 What does it mean to be a member or friend of Westwood? – Read Membership / Friendship Procedures to learn more about these roles.

-Westwood practises shared ministry with professional leadership, lay leaders for Sunday services, and lay chaplains to perform rites of passage such as weddings, child dedications, memorial services and other important milestone celebrations.
+Westwood practices shared ministry with professional leadership, lay leaders for Sunday services, and lay chaplains to perform rites of passage such as weddings, child dedications, memorial services and other important milestone celebrations.

 Our Members enjoy and learn from each other at gatherings for social and educational purposes and at a monthly Second Sunday Potluck lunch.
 Check the links under the “Participate” menu at top of every page.
 We welcome visitors at these events as well.